 Where do asylees resettling in the U.S. come from?

 Mostly from China followed by the Northern Triangle countries.
 Nearly 22 percent of individuals who were granted asylum affirmatively or defensively in FY 2016 came from China, followed by El Salvador (10.5 percent), Guatemala (9.5 percent), Honduras (7.4 percent) and Mexico (4.5 percent).
 While most applicants seeking asylum through the defensive process were originally from China (37.9 percent) in FY 2016, the largest number of asylum seekers in the affirmative process came from El Salvador (11.9 percent), China (11.7 percent) and Guatemala (11.2 percent).

 Throughout the United States, with the largest number in California.
 The largest number of individuals granted asylum in the affirmative process lived in California in FY 2016 (43.8 percent), followed by New York (10.8 percent) and Florida (7.8 percent).

 Can asylees legally work in the United States?

 Yes.
 Once granted asylum, an asylee is authorized to work in the U.S. and apply for a social security number.
 Asylum seekers are also eligible for work authorization if their case has been pending for more six months.

 Can an asylee become an U.S. citizen?

 Yes.
-One year after receiving asylum in the U.S., the asylee may apply for permanent residency, or a green card.
-To receive a green card, the asylum seeker must be physically present in the U.S. for at least one year after receiving the asylum and at the time of filing his or her green card application, continue to meet the definition of a refugee, continue to be admissible to the U.S. for permanent residence, and not be resettled in another foreign country.
+One year after receiving asylum in the U.S., the asylee may apply to be a lawful permanent resident, or a green-card holder.
+To receive a green card, the asylee must have been physically present in the U.S. for at least one year after receiving asylum, and at the time of filing his or her green card application, continue to meet the definition of a refugee, continue to be admissible to the U.S. for permanent residence, and not be resettled in another foreign country.
 If approved, he or she must wait at least four years before applying for citizenship.